Restaurant Menu Ideas: 8 Benefits to Serving Smaller Portion Sizes

 Small-plate concepts remove the “pain” of paying

 Customers feel more comfortable ordering four $10 plates than one $40 plate, even if it equates to the same dollar value.
 Why?
 Because it helps remove the “pain” associated with paying.
+Psychologically, the lower value associated with a smaller portion size feels more accessible.

 That’s just the tip of the iceberg when it comes to menu engineering.
 For more tricks on how to optimize your menu to encourage customers to spend more, read our ultimate guide to menu design.